tile38/tile38.github.io/docs/commands/test.md

 ## Description

-The TEST command performs tests on given objects, without searching through the data.
+The TEST command performs tests on given areas, without searching through the data.

 ```tile38-cli
 TEST a WITHIN b